CivicActions/ssp-toolkit/docs/controls/CP.md

 #### LINCS specific control or LINCS Responsibility

 The LINCS Information System Contingency Plan (ISCP) has been distributed to all members who have roles in Contingency Planning and Incident Response team.
-Direction by the System Owner will updated who is required to receive a copy of the contingency plan.
-The ISCP can be found in the LINCS GitHub wiki at <https://github.com/NuCivic/healthdata/wiki/contingency-plan> and <https://github.com/NuCivic/healthdata/wiki/contingency-plan-word>.
+Direction by the System Owner will update who is required to receive a copy of the contingency plan.
+The ISCP can be found in the LINCS GitHub wiki at <https://git.civicactions.net/lincs/compliance/blob/master/docs/contingency-plan.md>.

+#### CivicActions Responsibility

+The CivicActions Information System Contingency Plan (ISCP) has been distributed to all CivicActons team members.
+The ISCP can be found in the CivicActions Handbook at <https://civicactions-handbook.readthedocs.io/en/latest/09-security/contingency-plan/>.